Complete guide to Ella, Sri Lanka. How to get here, where to stay, what to see and where to eat

 9 Arches Bridge

-9 Arches Bridge is one of the most famous places not only in Ella, but in the entire Sri Lanka.
-That is why it is visited by hundreds of tourists every day.
+The 9 Arches Bridge is one of the most famous places not only in Ella, but in all of Sri Lanka.
+That is why it welcomes hundreds of tourists every day.
 It is a unique part of the train route from Ella to Demodara.

 If you go here in the morning, you can have the whole bridge to yourself.

-What you definitely need to watch out for, however, is flying the drone.
-Even though it’s not prohibited at this location, you need to be very careful.
-There are huge bee hives under the bridge.
-If you irritate the bees, they can attack you.
+However, one thing you definitely need to be careful about is flying a drone.
+Even though it is not prohibited in this place, you need to be very careful.
+There are huge beehives under the bridge.
+If you irritate the bees, they may attack you.

 There are tea plantations under the bridge.
 You can see the bee hives under the bridge.